rmarticedeno/apo-autogoal/README.md

 # apo-autogoal
-Repository for Automatic Prompt Optimization with Autotoal Thesis
+Repository for Automatic Prompt Optimization with Autogoal Thesis